SteamInputWiki/SteamInputWiki/chapter-2/02b06_joystick_move.md

 ### Enable Deadzone

-This setting is a relatively new addition to Steam Input… and seems to be bugged as the name and description are whack.
+This setting is a relatively new addition to Steam Input.

-In the face of the ever growing “stick drift” issue, Valve has included a way to calibrate the dead zones on your controllers sticks.
+Valve has included a way to calibrate the dead zones on your controllers sticks.
 Details on the Calibration feature can be found in chapter 0e.
+As a result of this calibration, they also added this setting to chose the source of your deadzone.

 The Enable Deadzone setting has 3 functions based on its options.